Revou-FSSE-Oct25/milestone-1-liaro25/README.md

 ## 📌 **Feedback Implementation** add 26/11/2025

-- Add backup fonts and use **@font-face** with locally hosted font files to ensure stability if external font links fail.
+- Add backup fonts in case the primary font fails to load.
 - Add `srcset` and `sizes` attributes for responsive image optimization across different screen sizes.
 - Add a slide-in animation for the quote under the Hero Title (Hero Subtitle) to enhance visual engagement.
 - Add a background image to the body using `background-size: cover`.